minqiaowang/on-premise-adg/setup-environment/setup-environment.md

     - **Compartment**:  Accept the default or change to the correct compartment.

-5. Enter the following information and click **Next**.
-You will be updating Num_Instances and SSH Key.
+3. Enter the following information and click **Next**.

     ![](images/image-20200622161816355.png " ")

     **SSH Public Key**:  Paste the public key you created in the earlier step. *(Note: If you used the Oracle Cloud Shell to create your key, make sure you paste the pub file in a notepad, remove any hard returns.
 The file should be one line or you will not be able to login to your compute instance)*

-    **NUM_INSTANCES:** How many instances you want to create for the base on the number of  the students.
-Default is 1.

-6. Click **Create**.
+4. Click **Create**.

     ![](./images/step1.6-create-db19c-stack-3.png " ")

-7. Your stack has now been created!
+5. Your stack has now been created!
 Now to create your environment. *Note: If you get an error about an invalid DNS label, go back to your Display Name, please do not enter ANY special characters or spaces.
 It will fail.*

     ![](./images/step1.7-stackcreated.png " ")

-## Step 2: Terraform Plan (OPTIONAL)
+## **Step 2:** Terraform Plan (OPTIONAL)

 When using Resource Manager to deploy an environment, execute a terraform **Plan** to verify the configuration.
 This is an optional step in this lab.